Define and query hierarchically related data

 Query account hierarchy, including related opportunities

-Create and edit 1:N (one-to-many) or N:1 (many-to-one) entity relationships using solution explorer
+Create and edit 1:N (one-to-many) or N:1 (many-to-one) table relationships using solution explorer

 Visualize hierarchical data with model-driven apps